-According to international guidelines, RHT is defined as uncontrolled blood pressure – i.e., failure to lower blood pressure to a pre-defined threshold – despite concurrent administration of three antihypertensive therapies of different pharmacological classes at maximal or optimal doses, including a diuretic.
+According to international guidelines, RHT is defined as uncontrolled blood pressure – i.e. failure to lower blood pressure to a pre-defined threshold and is associated with a higher risk of cardiovascular disease.

 The diagnosis of true RHT (vs. apparent RHT) requires appropriate methodology to measure blood pressure in order to eliminate white-coat effects, as well as clinical expertise to exclude secondary causes of hypertension, avoid poor medication dosage and/or selection and insufficient therapeutic adherence.